maschmi/sparbahn/README.md

 # Sparbahn
 Some python3 modules to query and filter the Deutsche Bahn Sparpreis search.

-This uses an inofficial API endpoint by doing XHR-Requests.
-Please use with care and not commercial.
+This uses an inofficial API endpoint for XHR-Requests.
+Please use with care.

 ## Why?
 Just for fun.